Legislature’s plan returns more than $2.5 billion to people who need it most

 The bulk of the tax plan, contained in House Bill 4568, was approved by the state House and Senate today and now advances to the governor for consideration.
 The remainder of the plan in Senate Bill 784 was approved by the Senate and is expected to pass the House early next week.

 Twice this year, the Legislature has sent tax relief proposals to the governor only to see them vetoed.
-Mueller urged the governor to sign the plan and provide much-needed relief to residents.
+Lightner urged the governor to sign the plan and provide much-needed relief to all residents of Michigan.

 Heavy-handed policy also strips local control of wind, solar projects State Rep. Sarah Lightner continues to oppose a partisan plan to radically alter Michigan’s energy policy, voicing concerns that the new mandates will burden Michigan families with electricity that is more expensive and less reliable.
 Lightner, R-Springport, said the plan calls for utilities to have […]

 State Reps.
 Sarah Lightner, Ann Bollin and Angela Witwer this week introduced a bipartisan plan to protect Michiganders from deadly drugs by cracking down on heroin and fentanyl dealers in the state.
 House Bills 5124-26 would revise sentencing requirements for various narcotic drug crimes.
 The package includes a reclassification that would allow stricter sentencing recommendations […]

 State Rep. Sarah Lightner, R-Springport, today led the House in approving a plan to improve public safety by providing better outcomes for young people who enter Michigan’s criminal justice system.
 The comprehensive bipartisan and bicameral package implements many of the recommendations brought forward by the Michigan Task Force on Juvenile Justice Reform, which Lightner served […]